HeardLibrary/tiny-data/Spring-2018/notes/week-4.md

 Notes for 2/7/14

-# RECONCILIATION in OPEN REFINE
+# Reconciliation function in open refine

 ##	What IS Reconcilitaion? aligning your data with other data.